cs18b028/Shortify/README.md

 Jupyter Notebook(version 6.2.0) has been used for initial development.

-- Running the code in Jupyter Notebook needs you to install all the python dependencies and libraries.
-To install them navigate to the WebApp/backend folder and execute ```pip install -r requirements.txt```
+- Running the code in Jupyter Notebook also needs you to install all the python dependencies and libraries.
+To install them navigate to the WebApp/backend directory in cmd (windows) or terminal (linux) and then execute ```pip install -r requirements.txt```

 ## Download and run the webapp on your local system
 - Prequisites: technologies used and their versions are specified in System/Software requirements.
 It is better to get those versions to avoid compatibility issues.